Juileepatil84/RAG-LANGCHAI-Wellness-BOT/README.md

 4. **Create a .env File:**

-   Inside your project directory, create a .env file to store your GOOGLE_API_KEY.
+   Inside your project directory, create a .env file to store your GOOGLE_API_KEY and PINECONE_API_KEY.

 6. **Create Requirements File:**